Vaishnavi0403/RigVeda_API_Test_Automation/README.md

 # RigVeda_API_Test_Automation
-This project will have the cod to test
+This project will have the cod to test the RigVeda API